Custom connector editor interface

 How to test your connector

-the Test option in the Connector editor let you test the actions of without having to download it and execute it in the Work Portal.
+The Test option in the Connector Editor lets you test actions without downloading the connector or executing it in the Work Portal.

-1. Configure your connector's action.
-Take into account that depending on the action that you want to test, you will need to configure more parameters, such as the global parameters, the inputs or the outputs.
+1. Configure the action.
+Depending on what you want to test, you may need to configure global parameters, inputs, or outputs.

 CustomConnector32